-For the period 1 January - 31 March 2014 there is no recorded impairment of inventories in the consolidated statement of comprehensive income (in profit or loss for the period) (2013: 5 thousand BGN) (Note 9).
+As a result of conducted reviews and analysis as at 31 December 2014 the recognized impairment of inventories in the consolidated statement of comprehensive income (in profit or loss for the year) amounts to 98 thousand BGN.
+(2013: the amount of recognized impairment net of recovered impairment is 23 thousand BGN) (Note 9).

-2.32.3.
+2.32.4.
 Impairment of receivables

 The losses from doubtful and bad debts are estimated at the date of the consolidated financial statement on individual basis for each receivable.
-Where difficulties in collecting certain receivables are observed, they are subject to analysis in order to determine the actually collectable portion therefrom while the remaining portion to the nominal value is recognized in the consolidated statement of comprehensive income (within profit or loss for the year) as impairment (Note $N{2}9$).
+Where difficulties in collecting certain receivables are observed, they are subject to analysis in order to determine the actually collectable portion therefrom while the remaining portion to the nominal value is recognized in the consolidated statement of comprehensive income (within profit or loss for the year) as impairment (Note Neg).

 After 180 days of delay it is already considered that indicators for impairment may exist.
 In the judgment of collectability of receivables, the management of the Group companies perform analysis of the total exposure of each counterparty in order to establish the actual possibility for their collection and not only at the Level of past due individual receivables from the total amount due by the counterparty, including potential possibilities for collecting of possible compensation interest.
-When the collectability of a receivable (a group of receivables) is highly uncertain, an assessment is made what part thereof is secured by collateral (pledge, mortgage, guarantees) and thus with ensured collection (through future realization of the collectability of certain receivables or part of them and they are not secured by collateral, the receivables are impaired to 100% (Notes 21, 22, 23).
+When the collectability of a receivable (a group of receivables) is highly uncertain, an assessment is made what part thereof is secured by collateral (pledge, mortgage, guarantees) and thus with ensured collection (through future realization of the collateral or guarantee payment).
+Where the management has judged that a very high uncertainty exists as to the collectability of certain receivables or part of them and they are not secured by collateral, the receivables are impaired to 100% (Notes 22, 23, 24).

-For the period 1 January - 31 March 2014 the amount of recovered impairments is 243 thousand BGN (2013: the amount of recognized impairments net of recoveries is 388 thousand BGN) (Note N{2} 9).
+For 2014 the amount of recovered impairments (net of recognized) is 289 thousand BGN (2013: the amount of recognized impairments net of recoveries is 1,615 thousand BGN) (Note No 9).

-2.33.4.
+2.33.5.
 Actuarial calculations

-Calculations of certified actuaries have been used every year when determining present value of longterm payables to personnel upon retirement on the basis of assumptions for mortality rate, staff turnover rate, future salaries level and discount factor (Note 27).
+Calculations of certified actuaries have been used every year when determining present value of long-term payables to personnel upon retirement on the basis of assumptions for mortality rate, staff turnover rate, future salaries level and discount factor (Note 28).

-2.32.5.
+2.32.6.
 Operating lease